Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: The QBNE-Power algorithm

 \subsection{Complexity analysis}

-In this section, we prove the correctness of Algorithm \ref{alg:this_paper} by verifying the values required for $d$ and $q$ given.
-First, we show in Lemma \ref{lem-power_method_exp} that for any desired $\epsilon$ there is a sufficiently large choice of $d$ where $\tr(H^d)$ is within $\epsilon$ of the $k^{\textit{th}}$ normalised Betti number $\beta_k/|S_k|$.
-Then, in Theorem \ref{bettihat_algorithm}, we establish the correctness of the estimator created by Algorithm \ref{alg:this_paper}.
-Finally, we show in Theorem \ref{thm:complexity_this_paper} that the overall number of calls to the circuit $U_D$ in this algorithm grows only polynomially in $n, 1/\epsilon,$ and $1/\delta$.
+In this section, we prove the correctness of Algorithm \ref{alg:this_paper} by verifying the number of samples $q$ given.
+First, in Theorem \ref{bettihat_algorithm} we establish the correctness of the estimator created by Algorithm \ref{alg:this_paper}.
+Then we show in Theorem \ref{thm:complexity_this_paper} that both the sample complexity and query complexity grow only polynomially in $n, 1/\epsilon$, and $1/\delta$.
 This represents a large asymptotic improvement over the behaviour of the previously presented classical and quantum algorithms.

-The following result establishes the minimum power for which we need to compute $\tr(H^d)$ to get an $\epsilon$-estimate of the $k^{\textit{th}}$ normalised Betti number of our given complex.